 The ADN track is 5 semesters in length incorporating both nursing and general education classes.
 All courses must be taken and successfully completed in order, though any or all of the general education requirements may be fulfilled earlier.
 The program is available at both the Decatur and Huntsville campuses.
 In addition, clinical education takes place at area health care facilities each semester.
 The required number of hours varies with each nursing course.
 Health facility assignments are based on the learning needs of the student, not geographical proximity to their home.
-Calhoun offers admission to the RN program in the traditional day format.
+Calhoun offers admission to the RN program in the traditional day format and the RN Bridge for LPN & Paramedic in the traditional evening format.